-The Police, Crime and Victim’s Plan includes a priority to Tackle and Reduce Hate Crime.
+The Police and Crime Commissioner's Plan includes a priority to Tackle and Reduce Hate Crime.
 To help deliver this priority, the Commissioner established the Joint Hate Crime Action Group, chaired by his office and includes people from a wide range of organisations in the public and voluntary sectors.
 The Group holds the Police and partners to account for the work they do to address hate crime, and it is also a mechanism for developing multi-agency projects.

 The Action Group held a major conference in July 2018, attended by 120 people from across County Durham and Darlington.
 As well as speakers from service-providing organisations, there were talks by three people who have experienced hate crime and were prepared to talk about how it has affected them.
 There were also 20 workshops in which colleagues came up with ideas to include in a new Hate Crime Action Plan.